 6. Scientific and technical services to the Climate-Neutral and Smart Cities Mission

 The Joint Research Centre (JRC) has provided scientific and technical support to the preparatory and early implementation phases of the Climate-Neutral and Smart Cities Mission, hereafter referred to as the Cities Mission.
-The purpose of this action is to maintain continued scientific and technical support throughout the implementation phase of the Mission aiming at achieving climate-neutrality in the cities participating in the Cities Mission by 2030 and in all other EU cities by 2050, in line with the European Green Deal objectives.
-The activities will provide extended data, methodologies and analysis for accelerating the transition towards climate-neutrality throughout European cities while also assessing the progress and overall impact of the Cities Mission.
+The purpose of this action is to maintain continued scientific and technical support throughout the implementation phase of the Mission aiming at achieving climate neutrality in the cities participating in the Cities Mission by 2030 and in all other EU cities by 2050, in line with the European Green Deal objectives.
+The activities will provide extended data, methodologies and analysis for accelerating the transition towards climate neutrality throughout European cities while also assessing the progress and overall impact of the Cities Mission.
 This activity will be implemented in close coordination with the Commission’s Mission Team and the Mission Owners' Group as well as in collaboration, where relevant, with the Mission Platform.

 Type of Action: Provision of technical/scientific services by the Joint Research Centre